abcnews/aunty/templates/preact-story/README.md

 If there was an error when compiling you will see an error box instead of your app.
 Once you fix the error it will vanish and your app will be back.

+If you need to hot reload a file outside of the `./components/app` dependency structure then you will have to add a separate `module.hot.accept` handler.

 ## Using React components with Preact